haddonm/aMSE/README.md

 library(knitr)
 # OBVIOUSLY you should modify the rundir and datadir to suit your own computer
 if (dir.exists("c:/Users/User/DropBox")) {
-  ddir <- "c:/Users/User/DropBox/A_code/"
+  ddir <- "c:/Users/User/DropBox/A_codeUse/"
 } else {
-  ddir <- "c:/Users/Malcolm/DropBox/A_code/"
+  ddir <- "c:/Users/Malcolm/DropBox/A_codeUse/"
 }
-rundir <- paste0(ddir,"aMSEUse/scenarios/HS652510")
-datadir <- paste0(ddir,"aMSEUse/scenarios/tasdata")
+doproject <- TRUE  # change to FALSE if only conditioning is required verbose <- TRUE rundir <- paste0(ddir,"aMSEUse/scenarios/HS652510") datadir <- paste0(ddir,"aMSEUse/scenarios/tasdata")
 alldirExists(rundir,datadir)
-#> rundir,  c:/Users/Malcolm/DropBox/A_code/aMSEUse/scenarios/HS652510 :  exists
+#> rundir,  c:/Users/Malcolm/DropBox/A_codeUse/aMSEUse/scenarios/HS652510 :  exists
-#> datadir,  c:/Users/Malcolm/DropBox/A_code/aMSEUse/scenarios/tasdata :  exists
+#> datadir,  c:/Users/Malcolm/DropBox/A_codeUse/aMSEUse/scenarios/tasdata :  exists
 # equilibrium zone -------------------------------------------------------------
 # You now need to ensure that there is, at least, a control.csv, and a
 # constantsdata.csv file in the data directory plus some other data .csv files